Logmanager documentation

 Parsing rules are created with Events processing in blockly.

-Table shows basic information about rules: Name (name of the parsing rule), Description (description of the parsing rule), Tags (more info in the chapter Tags) and Built in (if the rule is integrated in the system).
+Table shows basic information about rules: Name (name of the parsing rule), Description (description of the parsing rule), Tags (more info in the chapter Tags) and Built in (whether the rule is integrated in the system).

 Filter fields are above the table.
 Data may be filtered by any single column.
-In case of using filters above more columns, AND term is applied.
+In case of using filters above more columns, the AND term is applied.

 Parsing rules